4D-Technologies/responsive_data_grid/responsive_data_grid/README.md

 A Flutter widget that is inspired by Kendo Data Grid and allows sorting, filtering, and paging with full bootstrap style responsive layout.

+For a fully automatic implementation that allows you to tie your responsive data grid to your C# WebAPI REST/GRPC backend with full automatic filtering, sorting, take and skip functionality that generates a full expression tress against your Entity Framework or other Linq based queries, see the dotnet sub folder of the root project and the associated nuget package.

 ## Features

 1. Paging